CatChen/eslint-suggestion-action/README.md

       - uses: CatChen/eslint-suggestion-action@v1.10.0
         with:
+          request-changes: true # optional
+          fail-check: false # optional
           github-token: ${{ secrets.GITHUB_TOKEN }} # optional
           github-workspace: ${{ github.workspace }} # optional
           eslint-path: "node_modules/.bin/eslint" # optional
-          fail-check: false # optional
-          request-changes: true # optional
 ```

 Save the file to `.github/workflows/eslint.yml`.
 It will start working on new Pull Requests.

 ## Options

+### `request-changes`

+This option determines whether this GitHub Action should request change if there's any ESLint issue.
+The default value is `true`.

-### `github-workspace`
+### `fail-check`

-This action uses the ESLint installed in your project.
-It makes sure that it's your project's ESLint version and config (plugins, rules, etc).
-It has to know your project's directory (aka GitHub Workspace).
-Please always use `${{ github.workspace }}` as the value.
+This option determines whether the GitHub Workflow should fail if there's any ESLint issue.
+The default value is `false`.

 ### `github-token`

 The default value is `${{ github.token }}`, which is the GitHub token generated for this workflow.
 You can [create a different token with a different set of permissions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and use it here as well.

-### `fail-check`
+### `github-workspace`

-This option determines whether the GitHub Workflow should fail if there's any ESLint issue.
-The default value is `false`.
+The default value is the same as `${{ github.workspace }}`.
+This action uses the ESLint installed in your project.
+This makes sure that it's using your project's ESLint config (plugins, rules, etc).
+It gets to know your project's location (aka GitHub Workspace) from this value.

-### `request-changes`
+### `eslint-path`

-This option determines whether this GitHub Action should request change if there's any ESLint issue.
-The default value is `true`.
+The default value is `"node_modules/.bin/eslint"`.
+This action uses the ESLint installed in your project.
+This makes sure that it's using your project's ESLint version.
+It gets to know your project's ESLint binary location from this value.

 ## FAQ